 Section 118-564 (f)(4) of the Land Development Regulations of the Miami Beach Code provides criteria by which the Historic Preservation Board evaluates requests for a Certificate of Appropriateness for Demolition.
 The following is an analysis of the request based upon these criteria:

-The existing structures are designated as Contributing within the North Shore Local Historic District.
+The existing building designated as part of the Museum Local Historic District.

 b.
 The Building, Structure, Improvement, or Site is of such design, craftsmanship, or material that it could be reproduced only with great difficulty and/or expense.